git-ecosystem/git-bundle-server/README.md

 Finally, if you want to run the web server process directly in your terminal, for debugging purposes, then you can run `git-bundle-web-server`.

+## License

+This project is licensed under the terms of the MIT open source license.
+Please refer to [LICENSE][license] for the full terms.